ICED OAT MILK MATCHA LATTE RECIPE

 Start out with a jar or bottle that has a seal-able lid.
 The container should be 16 oz or more.
 You then fill this bottle with a good amount of ice.
 I like to fill the container half full so as to get the matcha icy cold, but not so much that I’m left with a bunch of ice that has matcha powder stuck to it.

-Pour 1/4 cup (2 oz of oat milk) into the jar.
+Pour 1/2 cup (4 oz of oat milk) into the jar.
 We used Oatly! in this recipe, but other brands will definitely work.
 This is another chance to continue to dissolve the matcha powder into the solution.
 If you like sweet latte you may also add 1-2 teaspoons of maple syrup.
-How i like to think of it is that the oat milk makes it creamy, 1 teaspoon syrup makes it sweet, and 2 teaspoons makes it very sweet.
+How i like to think of it is that the oat milk makes it creamy, 1 teaspoon maple syrup or honey makes it sweet, and 2 teaspoons makes it very sweet.

 Close the lid on the container.
 Shake vigorously until the powder is completely dissolved.
 These videos are useful if you are not sure how to shake a drink.
 This should take about 30 seconds.
 Done properly you will create suspension that has a small froth at the surface.
 The texture from this iced oat milk matcha latte recipe should be similar to a iced cocoa.